 Text should be organized as follows: Introduction, Patients and Methods (or Material and Methods), Results, and Comment.

-Avoid abbreviations.
+Cite references, illustrations, and tables in the order in which they are mentioned in the text.Abbreviations.
 Consult the American Medical Association Manual of Style, 10th edition, for recommended abbreviations.
 Define abbreviations at first appearance in the text.
 If 8 or more abbreviations or acronyms are used, provide a separate table of abbreviations and acronyms.

-Statistical nomenclature and data analysis.Follow the "Guidelines for Data Reporting and Nomenclature" published in The The Annals of Thoracic Surgery (1988;46:260.1).
+Measurements and weights should be given in standard metric units.Follow the "Guidelines for Data Reporting and Nomenclature" published in The Annals of Thoracic Surgery (1988;46:260.1) for guidance on statistical nomenclature and data analysis.
 Statistical models and formulas used in the analysis of data should be stated in the last paragraph(s) of "Patients and Methods."

-Suppliers.
-Credit suppliers of drugs, equipment, and other commercial material mentioned in the article within parentheses in text by providing the company name, city and state or city and country if outside the United States.
+Footnotes.
+Type footnotes at the bottom of the manuscript page on which they are cited.Suppliers.
+Credit suppliers of drugs, equipment, and other commercial material mentioned in the article within parentheses in text by providing the company name, city and state (or city and country if outside the United States).

-• Acknowledgments and Disclosures
+- Acknowledgments and Disclosures

-A disclosure statement is required for all studies that received financial, property or intellectual aid from a commercial source for all categories of articles printed in The Annals.
-The disclosure statement must state the source(s) of all funds used to support the study or to perform an evaluation and whether or not property or tested technology was purchased, borrowed or donated to the study.
-In addition, the authors must state that they had full control of the design of the study, methods used, outcome parameters and results, analysis of data and production of the written report.
-These statements are mandatory for all articles and conflicts of interest disclosures are published with the article.
-(See the "Conditions for Publication Form" for definitions of financial support and freedom of investigation.
-Note that undisclosed authors must be identified on the "Conditions for Publication Form.")
+Grants, financial support, and technical or other assistance are acknowledged at the end of the text before the references.
+All financial support for the project must be acknowledged and will be printed in the article.
+Conflict of interest disclosures are indicated on the Conditions for Publication Form, which must be completed by all authors.
+This information will appear in a conflict box at the bottom of the first published page of the article.
+A disclosure statement is required for all studies that received financial, property, or intellectual aid from a commercial source for all categories of articles published in The Annals.
+The disclosure statement must state the source(s) of all funds used to support the study or to perform an evaluation and whether or not property or tested technology was purchased, borrowed, or donated to the study.
+In addition, the authors will confirm in the submission process that they had freedom of investigation and full control of the design of the study, methods used, outcome parameters and results, analysis of data, and production of the written report.
+These agreements are mandatory for all articles, and conflicts of interest disclosures are published with the article.
+(See the Conditions for Publication Form for definitions of financial support and freedom of investigation.
+Note that any undisclosed authors would need to be identified during the submission process.

+Identify references in the text in consecutive numeric order by means of superscript Arabic (1-3, etc) numerals (comma between numbers; use a hyphen for a series of 3 or more).
+Do not cite personal communications, manuscripts in preparation, or other unpublished data as references.
 Type references double-spaced after text or acknowledgments beginning on a separate sheet.
 Number consecutively in the order in which they appear in the text.
 The references must not be linked to the manuscript with EndNotes because that formatting is not compatible with automated publication production processes.

-Authors are solely responsible for accuracy, completeness and non-duplication of references and for the correct spelling of names of all authors.
+Journal references should provide inclusive page numbers; book references should cite specific page numbers.Authors are solely responsible for accuracy, completeness, and nonduplication of references and for the correct spelling of names of all authors.

 (List all authors if 6 or fewer; otherwise list first 3 and add "et al.")